Chymyst/chymyst-core/docs/roadmap.md

  2 * 2 - Revisit Philippe's error reporting branch, perhaps salvage some code

  3 * 3 - Replace some timed tests by probabilistic tests that run multiple times and fail much less often; perhaps use Li Haoyi's `utest` framework that has features for this.
-Also, it has features for specifying compilation errors, which I currently can't do.
-Investigate adding some minimal sugar to `utest` so that it looks superficially more like `scalatest`.

- 3 * 3 - Implement "pipelined" molecules, detect them automatically.
-The criterion is that the union of all conditionals should be factorizable.

  3 * 3 - `SmartThread` should keep information about which RS and which reaction is now running.
 This can be used both for monitoring and for automatic assignment of thread pools for reactions defined in the scope of another reaction.

 ## Will not do for now